ctools/ctools/doc/source/users/reference_manual/csphagen.rst

 This script can be used to derive from an observation or a set of observations the count spectra in a source region and in background regions, as well as the detector response (effective area, energy redistribution matrix), that can be used to perform a classical 1D spectral analysis.
+Regions can be placed automatically or by hand.
 The output files are saved in the OGIP format normally used in X-ray astronomy (PHA, ARF, RMF).
 `See here <https://heasarc.gsfc.nasa.gov/docs/heasarc/ofwg/docs/spectra/ogip_92_007/node5.html>`__.

 The outputs are: